Stories from Around Town

 By Shawn Personke

 It's so interesting to find out who lived in your house throughout the decades.
 Our research found that John Strahle - the longest living Civil War vet - lived in our house for over 10 years, purchasing it from the Kantlehner family, who originally built it around 1910.
 Strahle and his daughter Carrie moved here after his wife Sophie died, John died in 1929.
-Since he died at the start of the depression, we surmised that the house ownership/occupation was in limbo for a couple of years until it was bought by the Groves, who started the "5 &10" in downtown Chelsea.
+Since he died at the start of the depression, we surmised that the house ownership/occupation was in limbo for a couple of years until it was bought by the Groves, who started the "5 &10" in downtown Chelsea and operated it through the 1960s.
 We often imagined them walking uptown to open their store, or do some other business.
 These stories are just one of the many that can be found in the digitized "Chelsea Standard" archives housed by the Chelsea District Library.

 Photo: A vintage postcard - looking south on South Main, from about where Cottage Inn now operates.